Mega Drive / Genesis Architecture

 Sonic The Hedgehog (1991).

-The Texas Instruments SN76489 is a PSG chip that can produce three pulse waves and one noise.
+The Texas Instruments SN76489 is a Programmable Sound Generator (PSG) capable of producing three pulse waves and one noise channel.

 Mixed